romsok24/unify-hostsfile/README.md

 The config needed by this app is provided by simple package named *psikuta*, which was ( for obvious reasons ) git ignored for this repo.

 # ToDo
-Not yet tested on MacOS....
+Not yet tested on MacOS and ARM platforms ....

 # Licence
 This code is released under BSD licence.